thcyron/tracklog-rails/README.md

 License
 -------

-Bikelog is released under the MIT license.
+Tracklog is released under the MIT license.

 Authors
 -------